CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Linked services are using `Network` and `Radio` core modules which are providing the foundation for the communication with other systems via network protocols. `Radio` in this case could implement some communication channel via BLE or other technology which would connect to the solar array or heat radiator.
 Diagram below describes the concrete linking of modules for the app.

 ![ISS Overview](assets/ISSOverview.svg)

 ### Cosmonaut
 `Cosmonaut` app links `Spacesuit` and `Cosmonaut` domains.
 Same as for every other domain, each module is responsible for screens and users flow through the part of the app.

 `Spacesuit` and `Cosmonaut` domains link `Spacesuit` and `Cosmonaut` services that are providing data for domain defined screens so as `UIComponents` who are providing the UI parts.

-`Spacesuit` service is using `Radio` for communication with cosmonauts spacesuit via BLE or other type of radio technology. `Cosmonaut` service is using `Network` for updating Huston about the current state of the `Cosmonaut` so as `Persistence` for storing the date of the cosmonaut for offline usage.
+`Spacesuit` service is using `Radio` for communication with cosmonauts spacesuit via BLE or other type of radio technology. `Cosmonaut` service is using `Network` for updating Huston about the current state of the `Cosmonaut` so as `Persistence` for storing the data of the cosmonaut for offline usage.

 ![Cosmonaut App](assets/Cosmonaut.svg)
 ### Laboratory

 I will leave this one for the reader to figure it out.

 ## Conclusion

 As you can probably imagine, scaling of the architecture described above should not be a problem.
 When it comes to extending for example the ISS Overview app for another ISS periphery, a new domain module can be easily added with some service modules etc.